bergstartup/NVMeoFTCP-Characterization/README.md

 This repository contains the setup, scripts, and artifacts used for my MSc thesis on the performance characterization of NVMe over Fabrics (NVMeoF) using TCP.

+## Software Dependencies

+The following software are needed to run the benchmarks and to make the plots:
+- Fio-3.37
+- bpftrace-0.20.2
+- Python 3

+## Software and Hardware Configuration
+All benchmarks run on top of Qemu 6.1.0 with KVM enabled.

+**Hardware configuration host (Initiator and Target)**
+- 20-core 2.40GHz Intel(R) Xeon(R) Silver 4210R CPU with two sockets connected in NUMA mode.
+Each socket has ten physical cores and one thread for each core.
+- 252GB of DDR4 RAM

+**Hardware configuration VM (Initiator)**
+- 10-core 2.40GHz Intel(R) Xeon(R) Silver 4210R
+- 24GB of DDR4 RAM
+- Passthrough of Mellanox ConnectX-5 NIC

+**Hardware configuration VM (Target)**
+- 10-core 2.40GHz Intel(R) Xeon(R) Silver 4210R
+- 24GB of DDR4 RAM
+- Passthrough of Mellanox ConnectX-5 NIC
+- Passthrough of 2X Western Digital SN540 SSD

+The initiator and the target should have a 100Gbps link connected through the Mellanox NIC.
+The QEMU VM process, memory, and all peripherals should be pinned to the same NUMA domain in the host, both the initiator and target.
+The Operating System used in the VM is Ubuntu 24.04 with Linux Kernel 6.8.0.

 ## Initialization

 ### In Target